hpssjellis/online-android-sdk-cloud9-help/version-1.0.0-android-sdk-help/importing-from-github-and-android-studio/a05-clone-github-android-studio-project-HELP.md

 echo "You may want to also check that the file local.properites looks correct for this workspace" echo "hit enter when those lines are OK" read

+echo "Look for your MainActivity.java file at  $MY_FOLDER_NAME/src/main/java/com/example/$MY_FOLDER_NAME" echo "" echo ""
+echo "right-click run index.html, then preview-preview running application to view webpage with the file .apk" echo "Or just click this link and open the web page" echo "" echo "IF YOU HAD AN ERROR, THE CORRECT PLATFORM MIGHT NOT BE INSTALLED. sudo bash a03-install-more-platforms.sh to correct it " echo "or change the build.gradle file line:" echo "    compileSdkVersion 20" echo "    buildToolsVersion 23.0.2" echo ""